 - When Anna was 23 and enjoying an especially close friendship with another woman, he took her into analysis anyway.

-- In that six-night-a-week, several year analysis he and Anna dissected her masturbation fantasies, which featured an angry father figure (Freud?) beating a child who had made a mistake over which she had no control (Anna and her homosexuality?).
+- In six nights a week over several years, he and Anna analyzed and dissected her masturbation fantasies, which featured an angry father figure (Freud?) beating a child who had made a mistake over which she had no control (Anna and her homosexuality?).

-- Try as he might, Freud failed to “correct” Anna’s lesbianism.
+- Freud failed to “correct” Anna’s lesbianism.
 She enjoyed 54 years of happy monogamy with Dorothy Burlingham, heir to the Tiffany fortune.